Seussical: Off West End (London)

-Seussical opened at the Southwark Playhouse on 22 November 2018, and ran for only 7 performances.
+Seussical opened at the Southwark Playhouse on 22 November 2018, and ran performances until 29 December.

 South Africa

-Seussical opened at the Lyric Theatre at Gold Reef City on December 20, 2019 for the festive season, presented by &CO.
+Seussical opened at the Lyric Theatre at Gold Reef Cityon December 20, 2019, for the festive season, presented by AndCoSA &CO.

 One-act versions

 A one-act version of the Broadway show titled Seussical Jr. has been created as part of MTI's Jr. series.
 It is intended to be shorter and more accessible for junior high or middle school students, and has an average run time of 60 minutes.
 For Jr., various songs are cut and shortened; the subplots based on The Butter Battle Book and How the Grinch Stole Christmas!, and their relevant songs and characters, are removed to make the story more understandable for younger audiences, though the Grinch retains one line during the song "Here on Who".
 General Schmitz is replaced in "Oh, the Thinks You Can Think!" by the Wickersham Brothers.
+Songs cut include "Our Story Resumes", "The Circus McGurkus", "Havin' a Hunch", the first version of "How Lucky You Are" (although the reprise sung by Mayzie remains), and "The Circus on Tour".

 An even shorter version of the show, Seussical KIDS, is also available from MTI.
 The 30-minute KIDS version is intended for a large cast of young performers.
 Notable differences between Jr. and KIDS include the introduction of three Cats in the Hats and the removal of the songs "Biggest Blame Fool", "Amayzing Mayzie", and "Notice Me, Horton".

 In 2004, Seussical was reworked into a "Theatre for Young Audiences" version.
 The cast was reduced to 12 actors, with the plot changed to focus more on Horton.